-The city of Subiaco is known for its overall green and leafy appearance and its many public open spaces.
+The City of Subiaco is known for its overall green and leafy appearance and its many public open spaces.
 These are maintained with a focus on water-saving initiatives and increasing the City's urban forest canopy.
 The main areas of activity include:

-- Managing the sports fields including tennis courts and turf cricket wickets
+- managing the sports fields

-- Parks and verge maintenance
+- parks and verge maintenance

-- Maintaining the City's three water bodies
+- maintaining the City's three water bodies

-- Tree and verge protection during developments
+- tree and verge protection during developments.

-- Parks Development
+Parks Development

 The parks and reserves within the City are developed as part of an ongoing parks improvements program.
-This considers all elements of the public open spaces including playgrounds, furniture, lighting and landscaping and how the community interacts with the space.
+This considers all elements of the public open spaces including playgrounds, furniture, lighting, irrigation and landscaping and how the community interacts with the space.
 The main areas of activity include:

-- Landscaping and redevelopment of parks
+- Landscaping and redevelopment of parks.

-- Environmental projects such as tree planting, verge development assistance scheme and promoting community awareness
+- Environmental projects such as tree planting, verge development assistance scheme and promoting community awareness.

-- Irrigation, bore and pump replacement
+- Irrigation, bore and pump replacement.

-- o Asset renewal and replacement
+- Asset renewal and replacement.